DM35813/test/README.md

 # test
-this is a small test of my soon to be amazing skills
+This is a small test of my soon to be amazing skills.
+(Actually not really, but...)